Monthly Archives: January 2014

 So join ProcureCon Canada and the doctor who will be moderating the panel on Optimizing Spend Analysis and Visibility to Maintain Cost Reductions at 11:55 am on Tuesday, March 18, 2014.

 If you’re looking to start a spend analysis effort or improve the returns from your current effort, this is a chance to get some of your questions answered.
-In addition the e-Book Spend Visibility: An Implementation Guide, co-authored by the doctor and Bernard Gunther (of Lexington Analytics, which was acquired by Opera Solutions), is still free and available at this link.
+In addition the e-Book Spend Visibility: An Implementation Guide, co-authored by the doctor and Bernard Gunther (of Lexington Analytics, which was acquired by Opera Solutions), is still free and available.
 This e-book, which has been downloaded over 10,000 times, provides detailed guidance on how to start your spend analysis and visibility journey.

 Looking forward to seeing you at ProcureCon!
 And remember to register with the “PCA14SI” code.